Nixa Public High School: Marching Band

+Starting in the 2023 season, the band abandoned the model of using the same uniforms for several years, and began using new uniforms each season which would be tailored to that season's show theme, similar to the color guard uniforms.

+In 2024, controversy struck when the band used a zodiac sign on their uniforms.
+To much outcry from largely Christian groups on Facebook, the band was forced to abandon $2,000 worth of fabric, which were intended to mimic constellations.

 The band also marches in local parades, including the Nixa Christmas Parade, and Nixa Sucker Days Festival.

 Concert Bands

 During the spring semester, the 220+ Nixa High School band divides into three concert large ensembles including Concert Band, Symphonic Band, and Wind Ensemble, and several smaller ensembles, including Percussion, and Jazz ensembles.

 Theater

 The Nixa Theater department performs two musicals per year.